 - *Yearly - submitted annual membership fee payment

 *Annual membership fees are uploaded into the CCOAs cart in January of each year.
 The payment deadline is March 31.

 Credit is only given once for a course taken twice in a certification period.

-Renewal dates are available in your personal CCOA Learning Portal.
+Renewal dates are available in your personal CAO Learning Portal.
 A renewal reminder notice is emailed in early September of your renewal year to the email address indicated in your contact information.